lpham2525/workout_tracker/README.md

 # Unit 17 Nosql: Workout Tracker
 ---------------------------------------------------
 Unmotivated to exercise?
 Find yourself starting workout fads but quickly lose steam?
-Enter in the Workout Tracker, an app to record your progress and keep you on track!
+Introducing the Workout Tracker, an app to record your progress and keep you on track!
 The workout tracker allows users to:

 1. View, create, and track daily workouts.
 2. Log multiple exercises in a workout on a given day.